 OVERVIEW: The Conrad N. Hilton Foundation supports organizations that work to transition young adults from foster care to independent living, to end chronic homelessness among the mentally ill, and to prevent substance abuse among young people.

 IP TAKE: Hilton Foundation’s funding base is built on the family's personal fortunes.
-While Hilton is a sizable foundation in terms of assets, it is extremely selective in its giving.
+While Hilton is a sizable foundation in terms of assets, it is extremely selective in its grantmaking.

-PROFILE: The Conrad Hilton Foundation was established in 1944 and aims to alleviate human suffering and “improve the lives of disadvantaged and vulnerable people throughout the world.”
+PROFILE: The Conrad Hilton Foundation was established in 1944 by Conrad N. Hilton, founder of the Hilton Hotels.
+The foundation seeks to alleviate human suffering and “improve the lives of disadvantaged and vulnerable people throughout the world.”
 In the field of mental health, the foundation supports organizations that work to end homelessness, prevent substance abuse, and help transition young adults out of the foster care system.

 The Hilton Foundation's grants for homeless support organizations is limited to Los Angeles County.
 Organizations that work with young adults leaving or aging out of the foster care system can receive funding only if they work in Los Angeles County or New York City.
 Substance abuse prevention grants are available to any organization in the United States.